 “We ran into exactly the same thing.
 Short timing,” she said.
 “We then had to wait a year.
 We learned and worked with the City.
 Now it happens seamlessly.”

-A motion to have staff work with the organization for future requests was seconded by Councillor Tara Lennox-Zepp, allowing and welcoming the student association to paint the cross walk at 11th Street and Central Avenue for Orange Shirt Day in a form acceptable to the Public Works Department.
+A motion to have staff work with the organization for future requests was seconded by Coun.
+Terra Lennox-Zepp, allowing and welcoming the student association to paint the cross walk at 11th Street and Central Avenue for Orange Shirt Day in a form acceptable to the Public Works Department.

-The motion passed, with only Dionne and Councillor Don Cody opposed.
+The motion passed, with only Dionne and Coun.
+Don Cody opposed.